 There is also good news for countries concerned about foreign involvement in elections.
 Blockchain can help prevent this, too.
 Since blockchain for the government implies immutability and increased security, no one can interfere with the voting results.

 Despite numerous benefits, there are still a few issues for governments wanting to use blockchain.
-Some of the major challenges include the following:
+Some of the major challenges include:

 Users of the two largest and most popular blockchains, Bitcoin and Ethereum, face this issue as well.
 Nevertheless, there is a way out: this challenge can be tackled with Layer 2 solutions or next-generation protocols such as Ethereum 2.0.